Groumy/Groumy.github.io/_drafts/going-black.md

 ## One unified action resolution mechanisim

-One thing I know I don't love is  going back to the AD&D ruleset were skills, attribute tests, saving throws, attack, etc have all their quirks.
+One thing I know I don't love is evry action having it's own set of rules.
+Yes, I'm looking at you AD&D.

 I alway appreciated system that are basically driven simply by Attribute Tests and other subsystem simply modify the Attribute Test, like Cypher System.